b-yond-infinite-network/amaze-us/dataengineering/challenge-3/README.md

 NB: If the tester container is spin up when the producer is in a non testing mode (IS_TEST=0), it will absolutley return schema inqueality as it's comparing fresh data to anchored data.

+Please note that first time you start the test container, it will take time to build, this because it's building wheels for the phython libraries.

+If you don't need the test and did not activate the IS_TEST, it's better to remoce the container.

   ***6 - resource footprint analysis***